mdn/content/files/en-us/mozilla/firefox/releases/129/index.md

 ### HTTP

-- HTTPS DNS records can now be resolved using the operating system's DNS resolver on Windows 11, Linux, and Android 10+, instead of requiring [DNS over HTTPS](https://support.mozilla.org/en-US/kb/dns-over-https-doh-faqs) to be enabled.
-This capability allows the use of HTTP/3 without needing to use the {{httpheader("Alt-Svc")}} header, upgrades requests to HTTPS when the DNS record is present, and enables the use of the [Encrypted Client Hello (ECH)](https://support.mozilla.org/en-US/kb/faq-encrypted-client-hello) privacy feature in more circumstances. ([Firefox bug 1906239](https://bugzil.la/1906239).)
+- HTTPS DNS records can now be resolved using the operating system's DNS resolver on Windows 11, Linux, and Android 10+.
+This ensures that [DNS over HTTPS (DoH)](https://support.mozilla.org/en-US/kb/dns-over-https-doh-faqs) will be used if the user has chosen to enable it on the device, even if it has not been enabled in the browser.
+This feature has the other benefits that it allows the use of HTTP/3 without needing to use the {{httpheader("Alt-Svc")}} header, enables automatic upgrade of HTTP requests to HTTPS when the "HTTP DNS" record is present, and allows the [Encrypted Client Hello (ECH)](https://support.mozilla.org/en-US/kb/faq-encrypted-client-hello) privacy feature to be used if DoH is enabled on the device. ([Firefox bug 1906239](https://bugzil.la/1906239)).

 #### Removals